Rex Sinquefield: Dimensional Fund Advisors

-In 1981, Sinquefield and another University of Chicago teaching assistant, David Booth, co-founded Dimensional Fund Advisors, the first passive fund focused on small (microcap) companies customarily ignored in large institutional portfolios.
+In 1981, Sinquefield and another University of Chicago teaching assistant, David G. Booth, co-founded Dimensional Fund Advisors, the first passive fund focused on small (microcap) companies customarily ignored in large institutional portfolios of the era.
 As of June 30, 2018, it managed more than $582 billion in assets.

 With Yale School of Management professor Roger G. Ibbotson, he co-wrote the 1989 book Stocks, Bonds, Bills and Inflation, a study of stock market returns.

 Dimensional Fund Advisors' investment strategy has been said to create an optimal portfolio consisting of various funds that emulate the different style and size attributes of various securities markets worldwide so that one fund might behave like the S&P 500, another might correlate with just the value stocks in the S&P 500, while a third might emulate the performance of all small-cap stocks.
 Sinquefield is a proponent of passive investment, meaning that he believes you simply cannot beat the market.

 In 2005, he retired from DFA because he was “bored” and returned to St. Louis, where he became involved in politics and philanthropy.

+In 2024, DFA funded an Errol Morris documentary about Sinquefield and Booth.

 Politics

+Sinquefield is one of the top right-wing political funders in the country, and the single top political spender in Missouri, having spent at least $31.5 million between 2006 and 2014, Brendan Fischer, general counsel of the Center for Media and Democracy, wrote in 2014.
+Sinquefield has contributed toward measures to dismantle teacher tenure, enact water privatization and right-to-work, privatize the St. Louis Lambert International Airport, merge St. Louis City and St. Louis County, and expand charter schools.